 - There’s a lack of customization options like Root access, etc. to truly get the maximum performance from your website.

-For most the people who are just getting started online, the advantages of shared hosting will greatly outweigh the disadvantages, especially when they want to get a website up and running as quickly as possible and have little tech skills.
+For most people who are just getting started online, the advantages of shared hosting will greatly outweigh the disadvantages, especially when they want to get a website up and running as quickly as possible and have little tech skills.

 If you are using shared hosting, you most probably know how it performs.
 And, if you need more resources, there are no specific alternatives currently available.